Best laptop bags: Editor's choice for commuting, traveling, and charging your devices

 Leave it to Booq to make a laptop backpack that’s both compact and spacious at the same time.
 The company’s Cobra Squeeze (MSRP $195, available on Amazon) is the VW Beetle of laptop backpacks, using a dome shape so you can stuff as much as possible without creating weird bumps or needing an oversized backpack.
 The Cobra Squeeze has a dedicated laptop sleeve that can fit up to a 15-inch MacBook Pro or a 16-inch Lenovo Ultrabook.
 Then there’s a second sleeve for tablets.
 On either side of the backpack, you’ll find easy-to-reach zippers for storing your smartphone.
 These side pockets have extra padding to avoid scratches.

 This backpack’s unique turtle-shell design also helps redistribute the weight so that your shoulders don’t feel worn out throughout the day.
-The shoulder straps are padded and curve inwards, which is very helpful, too.
+The shoulder straps are padded and curve inwards, which is very helpful.
 Furthermore, the Cobra Squeeze uses a water-repellant fabric in case of a rainy day, and the company has instituted a serial number tracking system to help recover lost Booq bags, making one a worthwhile investment.

 Best messenger bag: Peak Design Everyday Messenger

-By design, messenger bags all have one unique problem: They have to be able to give you easy access to your stuff when you need it while keeping it securely stored when you don’t.
+By design, messenger bags all have one unique problem: They have to be able to give you easy access to your stuff and also keep your stuff securely stored.
 Zippers can get stuck, and undoing a buckle is not always easy.
-So, the best solution to this problem that I’ve seen comes from San Francisco’s Peak Design.
-The company’s Everyday Messenger bag (MSRP $219.95, available on Amazon) has a patented “MagLatch” closure that relies on a powerful magnetic strip for effortless access.
+The best solution to this problem that comes from San Francisco’s Peak Design.
+The company’s Everyday Messenger bag (MSRP $219.95, available on Amazon) has a patented MagLatch closure that relies on a powerful magnetic strip for effortless access.
 You can also latch and lock the metal clip for added protection.

-This MagLatch system may sound tricky, but it took me just a few tries to get the hang of it.
-Even fully-locking it becomes intuitive very quickly.
-I’ve never had this much fun locking and unlocking a metal latch on a bag.
+This MagLatch system may sound tricky, but its takes just a few tries to get the hang of it.
+Even fully-locking it becomes intuitive very quickly—it's actually fun locking and unlocking a metal latch on this bag.
 The outer shell is made from Kodra Nylon and coated with water-resistant wax for a tactical feel.
 The interior is made from mixed-cotton twill and comes with origami-shaped dividers that you can arrange to organize everything from a DSLR camera to a drone.

-I tested the 13-inch Everyday Messenger since I use a 12-inch MacBook, but if you have to carry around a larger laptop, there’s also a 15-inch version that’s $229 on Amazon.
+If you have to carry around a larger laptop, there’s a 15-inch version that’s $249 on Amazon.

-Runner up: The Messenger by Pad and Quill
+Runner-up: The Messenger by Pad and Quill

 This wax canvas and leather messenger bag by Pad & Quill (MSRP $395, available on Amazon) is made from high-quality materials, promising to be the only laptop bag you need and one that could last you a lifetime.
 Pad & Quill uses bridle leather so that it looks smooth and ages well.
 The bag is bound together by “parachute-grade” nylon stitching, so it’s good to know you can use it to hold on to dear life if you ever fall off a building.
 It comes in three color variations: Whiskey Brown and Charcoal Grey, Chocolate Brown and Charcoal Grey, and Chocolate Brown and Olive Green.

 Getting this brand-new messenger bag, you can feel just how sturdy it is.
 In fact, it will take a few weeks for you to get a more relaxed, “lived-in” fit from the tough leather, which speaks to the high-quality of the materials that they won’t disintegrate overnight.
 The laptop compartment can fit a 15-inch computer, and there’s an easy-access front pocket for storing your smartphone.
 Inside the main compartment, there is a pocket that’s sized perfectly for a Moleskin notebook, which only complements the look that this bag is going for: Just rugged enough for the office.

 Design-wise, the only thing about this bag that may throw some people off is the bright orange interior lining.
-Pad & Quill claims it’s to help you find your stuff, but it could be a jarring if you’re not used to bold color patterns.
+Pad & Quill claims it’s to help you find your stuff, but it could jarring if you’re not used to bold color patterns.

-One of the most obvious cases when you’ll need your backpack to recharge all your devices is when you’re in the outdoors, so it makes sense for North Face to have made our favorite charging backpack.
-The 31-liter Inductor Charged Backpack (MSRP $229, available on Amazon) and the 36-liter Resistor Charged Backpack (MSRP $249, available on Amazon) come with a Joey T55 removable, water-resistant battery that will recharge your iPhone 3.5 times without overheating.

-Even though North Face Charged collection is perfect for the outdoors, the Inductor and Resistor backpacks are surprisingly versatile.
-They have a secure padded sleeve for your 17-inch laptop, that can be open to lay completely flat to pass through airport security.
-The front of the backpack has a D-shaped zippered compartment so that you can reach the battery, as well as your iPad and iPhone in their own fleece-lined pockets.
-Carrying lots of devices can be a burden, literally, so North Face has also incorporate a state-of-the-art suspension system for the shoulder straps, and a mesh back panel so you won’t get sweaty even after hours of hiking, or running down the block to try to catch your bus.
+For that matter, that dedicated laptop sleeve we mentioned in the main cavity can’t really hold anything bigger than a 13-inch MacBook Pro, although I had little trouble fitting my 15-inch MacBook Pro in the central cavity.
+If you plan on doing that, though, you’ll want to make sure that you keep an extra sleeve on your MacBook to keep it from getting scratched up from anything else you’ve got stuffed in there.

+Still, I love using it as a briefcase when my standard backpack feels a bit too informal, and the two sleeves make it great for taking along both a 13-inch MacBook Pro and a 12.9-inch iPad Pro without worrying about their safety.
+It also makes a fantastic carryon bag.

-Runner up: STM Drifter Energy
+Best charging backpack: STM Drifter Energy

-STM’s Drifter Energy backpack (MSRP $240, available on Amazon) has been recently upgraded to include a Joey rechargeable energy pack, so that you can have your very own charging station wherever you go.
+STM’s Drifter Energy backpack (MSRP $240) includes a Joey rechargeable energy pack, so that you can have your very own charging station wherever you go.
 The Drifter Energy’s 3500mAh battery was able to recharge an iPhone 6s twice before being completely drained.
 Best of all, the iPhone can stay securely stored inside the backpack while charging.
 The main compartment has straps and pouches to organize your cords so they don’t get tangled up while traveling, and the battery comes equipped with temperature sensing to prevent it from overheating.

 This backpack was designed for keeping your electronic gadgets charged, but also protected.
 The laptop sleeve, which can fit up to a 15-inch MacBook Pro, is padded and attached to the back of the bag, as opposed to the bottom.
 That way, your laptop will remain suspended above the floor when you set your bag down.
 You can store your phone and camera on the top fleece-lined pocket to prevent scratches, or bumping around with the other stuff in the main compartment.